methylDragon/fb_embedded_comment_scraper/README.md

 # fb_embedded_comment_scraper
+Now updated to be able to pull every comment in every page of a domain (if you input it correctly!)

 A scraper for gathering data from Facebook's embedded comment widgets on any number of URLs!
 It bypasses the Facebook graph API (you don't need an access token) so there's little risk of throttling.

 This script extracts JSON data that Facebook uses to power its embedded comment